elo-nsrb/Cellformer/README.md

 ```

 ### 3. Pretrained model inference and bulk deconvolution
-We provided the pretrained model used in the manuscript for future investigation in [cellformer](https://github.com/elo-nsrb/Cellformer/tree/main/cellformer).
+We provided the pretrained model used in the manuscript in [cellformer](https://github.com/elo-nsrb/Cellformer/tree/main/cellformer).
 The pretrained model can be used to deconvolute bulk peak matrix by running:

 ```
 ./deconvolution --model_path cellformer/ --peak_matrix ./data/CTRL_CAUD_AD.peak_countMatrix.txt